-RFK Jr. plans to phase out artificial dyes from the US food supply
+US health officials move to phase out artificial dyes from the food supply

 The FDA currently allows 36 food color additives, including eight synthetic dyes.
 In January, the agency announced that the dye known as Red 3 — used in candies, cakes and some medications — would be banned in food by 2027 because it caused cancer in laboratory rats.

 Artificial dyes are used widely in U.S. foods.
-In Canada and in Europe — where artificial colors are required to carry warning labels — manufacturers mostly use natural substitutes.
+In Canada and in Europe — where synthetic colors are required to carry warning labels — manufacturers mostly use natural substitutes.
 Several states, including California and West Virginia, have passed laws restricting the use of artificial colors in foods.

 The announcement drew praise from advocates who say the dyes carry health risks and serve no purpose beyond the cosmetic.